ydydsnyd/mono/doc/server-api.md

 This doc captures the set of service management APIs that reflect-server provides.
 These APIs are called by your server or you yourself (e.g., via scripting).
 This doc does not describe the reflect client API called by the your app.

-## Reflect-server is beta software
+## Reflect Server is beta software

 These APIs might change at any time.

 ## Authentication

-Reflect server expects a service management auth token to be provided via the `REFLECT_AUTH_API_KEY` env var.
+Reflect Server expects a service management auth token to be provided via the `REFLECT_AUTH_API_KEY` env var.
 This token authorizes privileged administrative operations.
 It is a shared secret between your server and reflect-server, and must not be shared with end users (via app source code, reflect client, or any other means).
 If the env var is not set (is undefined), these APIs are disabled.

 **Each of the following calls requires the auth api key to be passed via the custom `x-reflect-auth-api-key` HTTP header.** Failure to pass the correct key results in a `401` (Unauthorized).